Engineers: lives lost in Mexico quake could have been saved

 In the crisis following the 1985 quake, a group of academics, building officials and engineers drafted emergency recommendations to strengthen Mexico City's seismic codes, which were swiftly passed into law.

-The committee was under pressure to analyze what caused the collapses and quickly issue new norms, and some architects and builders were opposed to an outright ban on flat slab construction, said Miranda, who was then writing reports that informed the committee.
+Some architects and builders were opposed to an outright ban on flat slab construction, said Miranda, who wrote reports that informed the committee.

-"There were lots of builders and owners who were not going to be happy that you just stopped their construction," said Miranda, who later went on to serve on Mexico's code committee in the 1990s, and on committees funded by the U.S. Federal Emergency Management Agency.
-"These things start as technical conversations but then you run into policy and politics very quickly."
+"There were lots of builders and owners who were not going to be happy that you just stopped their construction," said Miranda, who later served on Mexico's code committee in the 1990s, and on committees funded by the U.S. Federal Emergency Management Agency.
+"These things start as technical conversations but then you run into policy and politics."

 The new codes allowed flat slab construction if developers designed the building to be seismically stronger than structures with beams or concrete walls.